rahul02dahiya/NewsApp/README.md

 # Download all the required dependencies to run the react app in local server :
-Open news app directory in CMD and run below command npm install
+Open news app directory in CMD and run this command "npm install"
 # Note : You must have React and node installed in your PC else above command will not work